How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 You know I had to throw a bonus tip in there!
 The one thing that will set your silk press off is a crisp trim.

 Have your stylist trim any dead or stringy ends off your hair.
 The last thing you need is silky hair that won't move because the ends of your hair are all tangled up.
-If you are attempting to do your silk press at home learn how to correctly trim your hair at home.
+If you prefer to do your silk res at home, I still advise going to a professional for your trim or at least asking someone for help versus trimming your hair yourself unless you are confident in your skills!

 Hair Cut Trim